 A dynamic audience is one which updates automatically.
 Good examples of dynamic source audiences which you can create are:

 The first of these is the best source audience if you're looking to drive conversions.
 Bear in mind though, that the more people in your source audience, the better Facebook will be able to find people that look like those in your source audience.
 A larger source audience means a higher quality lookalike audience.
 For this reason, you should only use people who've converted on your site as a source audience if you've got enough of them for Facebook to be able to learn from.

 But how many people is enough?
 100 is the minimum, but you should aim to have at least 1,000 people in your source audience.
-If you've tried creating an audience of people who've converted on your site (check out our retargeting guide for how to do this), and it's below 1,000, it could be worth choosing one of the other options on the list above.
+If you've tried creating an audience of people who've converted on your site (check out my retargeting guide for how to do this), and it's below 1,000, it could be worth choosing one of the other options on the list above.